FTBTeam/FTB-Echoes/README.md

 * `id` - must be unique to the Echo; match the path & filename
 * `title` - displayed in the Echo GUI, a serialized component
-* `stages` - a list of Echo stages for this echo, see below
+* `stages` - an ordered list of Echo stages for this echo, see below
 * `all_complete` - a message displayed at the end of the Echo GUI lore panel when the team has completed all stages.
 Optional, defaults to "All Stages Complete!"

 ### Echo Stages

 Echo stages define the progression for an Echo.
 Fields:

-* `title` - optional, displayed in the Lore page as the first text line of a stage if present
+* `title` - optional, a serialized component displayed in the Lore page as the first text line of a stage if present
 * `lore` - a list of lore entry components, see [Lore Entry Components](#lore-entry-components) below
 * `not_ready` - serialized component, text displayed after the lore or in the task panel if the player isn't ready to complete the stage
 * `ready` - serialized component, text displayed after the lore or in the task panel if the player _is_ ready to complete the stage
 * `completed` - serialized component, text displayed in the lore and task panels if the player has completed the stage.
 Optional; defaults to "Stage Completed!"
 * `required_stage` - a string; the game stage the player must have to complete this echo stage
-* `shop_unlock` - required, but may be empty; a list of shop entries to unlock once the stage is completed; see [Shop Entries](#shop-entries) below
+* `shop_unlock` - optional, defaults to an empty list; a list of shop entries to unlock once the stage is completed; see [Shop Entries](#shop-entries) below
 * `completion_reward` - optional one-time reward(s) granted to players when they complete the stage; see [Completion Rewards](#completion-rewards) below

+Note that if none of the stages of an echo define any shop entries via `shop_unlock`, the "Shop" tab in the GUI is simply not displayed.

 ### Lore Entry Components